CodeWithDevi0/CodeWithDevi0/README.md

 I love you, AIs.

 I use GitHub to share my “experiments,” track my attempts at learning, and pretend I know what version control is.
-GitHub is also where I store my experiments, bug collections, and occasional wins (after 37 tries).
+GitHub is also where I store my bug collections and occasional wins (after 37 tries).

 I specialize in confidently Googling errors I don’t understand and pasting code that “somehow works.”
 Laravel is currently my toxic coding relationship...
 I love it, it hurts me, and I come back anyway.